Bullets and Numbering

 - Use the Add button to add your desired bullet character.

-- If you want this character to be the default bullet (the one InDesign gives you if you don't specify any other), select it.
+- If you want this character to be the default bullet (the one InDesign gives you if you don't specify any other), click on it to select it.

 - Set the Type pop-up menu back to None and then click OK.